oppo-us-research/SpacetimeGaussians/README.md

 ## Real-Time Viewer
 The viewer is based on [SIBR](https://sibr.gitlabpages.inria.fr/) and [Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting).
+### Pre-built Windows Binary
-First, download the viewer binary from [this link](https://huggingface.co/stack93/spacetimegaussians/tree/main) and unzip it.
+Download the viewer binary from [this link](https://huggingface.co/stack93/spacetimegaussians/tree/main) and unzip it.
 We also provide pre-trained models in the link.
 For example, [n3d_sear_steak_lite_allcam.zip](https://huggingface.co/stack93/spacetimegaussians/blob/main/n3d_sear_steak_lite_allcam.zip) contains the lite model that uses all views during training for the sear_steak scene in the Neural 3D Dataset.
+### Installation from Source (coming soon)
+### Running the Real-Time Viewer
 You can use the following command to run the real-time viewer on Windows with CUDA >= 11.0.
 Adjust ```--iteration``` to match the training iterations of model. </br>
 ```
 ./<SIBR install dir>/bin/SIBR_gaussianViewer_app_rwdi.exe --iteration 25000 -m <path to trained model>